 Some children on the Autism Spectrum may find a visit to Santa challenging.
 The Sensitive Santa Project is run partnership with Banyule City Council, The City of Whittlesea and Yarra Plenty Regional Libraries.
-A quiet space has low lighting no music and wonderfully trained volunteers including Santa and photographers from the Diamond Valley Photographic Society to capture natural interactions for the families to take home on a USB.
+It's a quiet space with low lighting, no music and wonderfully trained volunteers, including Santa and photographers from the Diamond Valley Photographic Society who do a great job capturing natural interactions for the families to take home on a USB.

 Families provide information about their child, interests their siblings and experiences to ensure when families arrive for their 20 minute session, everyone is able to provide the best experience possible.

 Enjoy the wonderful Stephen Fox, our volunteer sensitive Santa in this heart-warming youtube video

 The RECHARGE Scheme encouraging local businesses to provide a power point so customers who use an electric scooter or wheelchair can recharge their battery.